WuChao-2024/tros_en_wuc_check_fork/docs/boxs/segmentation/mobilenet_unet.md

 [example-1] [INFO] [1654769881.995920396] [UnetPostProcess]: Draw result to file: render_unet_feedback_0_0.jpeg
 ```

-The log output shows that the algorithm performs inference using the input image `config/raw_unet.jpeg`, and the rendered image is stored with the file name `render_unet_feedback_0_0.jpeg`.
+The log shows that the algorithm performs inference using the input image `config/raw_unet.jpeg`, and the rendered image is stored with the file `render_unet_feedback_0_0.jpeg`.
 The rendered image looks like this:

 ![render_feedback](./image/mobilenet_unet/mobilenet_unet_render_feedback.jpeg)